 Take a tour of the Matchless Mine to experience this tragic story and see the historic mine - a true legacy of the American West.
 Learn more about its history.

-The Matchless Mine is closed for the season and will reopen Memorial Day weekend 2018.
+The Matchless Mine will reopen for the season May 26, 2018.

 a GUIDED surface tour of the mine site at 1:00, 2:00, and 3:00 PM (reservations not required)

 Guided tours last approximately 1 hour.